5 Steps to Becoming a CPA in Georgia

 - Continuing Education in Georgia

 a.
 Get information from Georgia’s colleges and universities that house accounting programs.
-Under Georgia State Board of Accountancy rules, a bachelor’s degree with 150 semester hours of college credit are the minimum requirements for CPA licensure in the state.
+Under Georgia State Board of Accountancy rules, a bachelor’s or higher degree and a total of 150 semester hours of college credit are the minimum requirements for CPA licensure in the state.

-- If you attend a foreign school, your academic credentials must be evaluated.
-Contact NASBA International Evaluation Services to request an evaluation, which will be sent directly to CPA Examination Services for final approval.
+If you attend a foreign school, your academic credentials must be evaluated.
+Contact NASBA International Evaluation Services to request an evaluation, the results of which will be sent directly to CPA Examination Services for final approval.

 c.
-Visit your school’s registrar’s office to sign up for the correct classes.
+Meet Georgia’s specific CPA degree and curriculum requirements.
 Within your 150 total semester hours required for licensure you must satisfy the following credit requirements:

 - 30 semester hours of accounting courses above the elementary level